dojo/framework/docs/en/styling-and-theming/supplemental.md

 #### Using several CSS modules

-Widgets can also import and reference multiple CSS modules - this provides another way to abstract and reuse common styling properties through typescript code, in addition to the CSS-based methods described elsewhere in this guide ([CSS custom properties](#css-custom-properties) and [CSS module composition](#css-module-composition)).
+Widgets can also import and reference multiple CSS modules - this provides another way to abstract and reuse common styling properties through TypeScript code, in addition to the CSS-based methods described elsewhere in this guide ([CSS custom properties](#css-custom-properties) and [CSS module composition](#css-module-composition)).

 Extending the above example: